storj/docs/app/(docs)/node/faq/how-do-i-check-my-l2-payouts/page.md

   - /node/resources/faq/how-do-i-check-my-l2-payouts
 ---

-If you opted-in [](docId:6TX_ve1PyUrXuwax-mWWw), you can check your payout in three ways:
+If you opted-in zkSync Era (it has been [sunset on September 1, 2026](https://forum.storj.io/t/sunsetting-zksync-for-storagenode-payouts/32513)), you can check your payout in three ways:

 ## Payout section on the Dashboard